ibrahim0814/react-chessboard/README.md

 ## React Chess Board

-Static chessboard built in React with absolutely no functionaliy and minimal aesthetic value.
+Static chessboard built in React with absolutely no functionality and minimal aesthetic value.

 View the project here: https://reactchessboardibrahimali.herokuapp.com/